-Online abuse - sexual abuse can take place online, and technology can be used to facilitate offline abuse
+Online abuse - sexual abuse can take place online, and technology can be used to facilitate offline abuse behavioural and emotional signs that indicate a child has experienced sexual abuse.

 Sexual abuse is not solely perpetrated by adult males, women can also commit acts of sexual abuse, as can other children.